aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/README.md

 ## Overview of solution

 The following diagram illustrates the architecture we use across this post.
-Your application is running as a group of pods in an EKS cluster (target cluster) and exposed via a public load balancer.
+Your application is running as a group of pods in an EKS cluster (target cluster) and exposed via a public application load balancer.
 Locust, in the meantime, is running in a separate EKS cluster (locust cluster).
 [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) and [Horizontal Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html) will be configured on both clusters to respond to the need for scaling out in terms of the number of nodes and pods respectively.

 In addition, [AWS Load Balancer Controller](https://github.com/aws/eks-charts/tree/master/stable/aws-load-balancer-controller) will be installed on both clusters to create Application Load Balancers and connect them with your Kubernetes services via [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).